Perfectionism Treatment, Tennessee

-By the time you settle on a task, too much time has passed.
-It’s not even 10 a.m., and the day already feels like a waste.
-The chance to do it right is gone.
+By the time you settle on a task, you realize you spent too much time deciding where to start.
+It’s not even 10am and the day already feels like a waste…there is no way to get everything back on track…to be able to do it all perfectly.

-That’s when the voice kicks in.
-The one that eagerly points out every misstep, every flaw, every past failure.
-Maybe it even warns of future ones, building its case that no matter how hard you try, it will never be enough.
+That’s when that voice kicks in–you know the one.
+The one that enthusiastically points out every mistake, every flaw, every past failure.
+Maybe it even warns of future missteps, building its case that no matter how you try, it will never be enough.

 This need to be perfect—and the relentless pressure that comes with it—follows you everywhere: